 Additional overlay context layers provided by at least two separate visualization tools include: marsh/wetlands (n=9), critical facilities or infrastructure (n=8), socioeconomic vulnerability (n=7), land use or land management (n=4), populated areas (n=5), photos of historic or simulated flooding (n=4), parks or protected natural areas (n=3), and erosion susceptibility (n=2).
 The overlay options are perhaps the best way to infer the intended use case scenarios of the visualization tool using the competitive analysis method.
 There appears to be a split in emphasis between visualization tools supporting adaptive management of the human or built environment-with layers including critical facilities/infrastructure, socioeconomic vulnerability, and populated areas-and visualization tools supporting adaptive management of the physical or natural environment-with layers including marsh/wetlands, land use or land management, parks or protected areas, and erosion susceptibility.
 An integrated approach providing overlay layers about both the human and physical environment, and the interaction therein, supports a more robust geographic dialogue about the impact of changing water levels across the Great Lakes.
-It is recommended, however, to organize layers about the human versus physical environment into meaningful use case scenarios, with each scenario presented within the visualization tool as a recommended package of default overlay context layers, while maintaining the flexibility to add or remove overlay layers as the user sees fit.

-4.4 Supported Interaction Operators
+3.4 Supported Interaction Operators

-Interaction operators describe the generic kinds of interactive functionality implemented in the visualization (Roth, 2012, Roth, 2013a).
-Interaction operators can be delineated into work operators, or operators that are performed explicitly to accomplish the user's goal or objective, versus enabling operators, or operators that are performed to prepare for, or clean up from, a work session (Whitefield et al., 1993).
-Figure 8 provides an overview of the supported interaction operators (i.e., functionality) across the sample of visualization tools.
+Interaction operators describe the generic kinds of interactive functionality implemented in the visualization (Roth 2012; Roth 2013a).
+Interaction operators can be delineated into work operators, or operators that are performed explicitly to accomplish the user's goal or objective, versus enabling operators, or operators that are performed to prepare for, or clean up from, a work session (Whitefield et al. 1993).